BeneosBattlemaps/Beneos-Multilevel-Tokens/README.md

 ![Token cloning example](demo/cloning.gif)

 ## True Mirror
 The "True Mirror" flag on a cloning region will flip your token images and invert rotation to allow you to add mirrors to scenes.
+It only does anything if "Mirror horizontally" or "Mirror vertically" are enabled.

 ![Mirror example](demo/mirror.gif)